oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 This section defines HTTP requirements that apply when the OpenC2 Consumer is the HTTP server.

-As the OpenC2 Consumer is the HTTP server, the Producer initiates a connection to a specific Consumer and directly transmits OpenC2 Messages containing commands; the HTTP POST method is used, with the OpenC2 command body contained in the POST body.
+As the OpenC2 Consumer is the HTTP server, the Producer initiates a connection to a specific Consumer and directly transmits OpenC2 Messages containing Commands; the HTTP POST method is used, with the OpenC2 Command body contained in the POST body.

 The following HTTP request headers MUST be populated when transferring OpenC2 Commands: